O Dearest Jesus

 – yours is the power!

-4. There by the fire-light, was he there for Jesus?
+4. There by the fire-light, others recognized him.

 5. You know our choices long before we make them,